 Hypnosis is not an unconscious state, so you will remember what is being said and done.
 If you have no apparent memory of what is said or done, this is likely to be because you were drifting and daydreaming in your own pleasant thoughts during that part.
 Generally, you will fully remember everything.

-On the contrary, while everybody can be hypnotized, those that respond better are people with strong and active minds capable of imagination and mental dexterity.
+On the contrary, while everybody can be hypnotized, those that respond best to hypnosis are people with strong and active minds, capable of imagination and mental dexterity.
 Those that refuse to be hypnotized, generally are exhibiting either a lack of understanding of the subject entirely, or 'weakness' in the form of inflexibility.

 Yes & no. The state of hypnosis being a relaxed 'day dream' state leaves you when either you or the therapist ends the session, but the results of your hypnotic session, because changes brought about under hypnosis, (i.e. stopping smoking, weight loss, etc.), are self-rewarding the effects will become stronger, especially if reinforcement tapes are used.